Virtual museum: Mobile telepresence

 In 2013, the National Museum of Australia and the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) trialled a virtual museum tour system that uses mobile telepresence technology and requires a high-speed broadband connection.
-The technology allows remote visitors, for example school students from regional and remote Australia, to interact with a museum facilitator through a robot equipped with an omni-directional camera.
+The technology allows remote visitors, for example, school students from regional and remote Australia, to interact with a museum facilitator through a robot equipped with an omnidirectional camera.
 Each remote visitor is able to control their own view of the museum gallery.

 Domain names

 Museums have a variety of top-level domain names.
 In the United States, many are .org.
 Some are .gov, or governmental domains for other countries.
 A few are .edu in the US, either as part of a larger educational institution, or grandfathered in when .edu regulations changed (e.g., as with the Exploratorium).
 The .museum domain name is used by some museums, as organized by MuseDoma, but is not widely used.